Titanic in popular culture: Video games

 Since the discovery of the wreck, several video games have been released with an RMS Titanic theme for various platforms; most of these are either about the player being a passenger on the doomed ship trying to escape, or a diver exploring and possibly trying to raise the wreck.
 One game, Titanic: Adventure Out of Time, was released in 1996 by Cyberflix, one year prior to James Cameron's film.
+Television documentaries on the Titanic and channels such as Discovery have used scenes from the game because of its faithful recreation of the ship.